-If you've ever reheated spaghetti or lasagna in a plastic container then you'll have a good idea of the orangish hue that a well-used food container will assume over time.
-Given this disagreeable though common outcome, we devised what we call the red sauce test.
+If you've ever reheated spaghetti or lasagna in a plastic container, then you have a good idea of the orangish hue that a well-used food container can acquire over time.
+Given this disagreeable, though all too common outcome, we devised what we call the red sauce test.

 The test was simple.
 We heated store-bought tomato sauce and poured it into the containers under review.
 We allowed the sauce to cool and then stuck the containers with the sauce in the refrigerator overnight.
 We then cleaned the containers in the sink.
-As this test was conducted on just one of the units in each set we were able to perform side-by-side, before-and-after comparison for coloration and smell.
+Because this test was conducted on just one of the units in each set, we were able to perform side-by-side, before-and-after comparison for coloration and smell.

-All the containers in our review are BPA free.
+All the containers in our review are BPA-free.
 As for stackability, the Joseph Joseph are head and shoulders above the rest as the entire set can fit into its largest container.
-The C Crest glass containers come in a set of 10 and the Eoglo reusable bags come in a pack of 11.
-At 5.2 liters, the Chef's Path bulk containers are among the biggest we've reviewed.
+The C Crest glass containers come in a set of 10, and the eoglo reusable bags come in a pack of 11.
+At 5.2-liters, the Chef's Path bulk containers are among the biggest we've reviewed.

 — Nick Miley